 Michael B. Enzi was sworn in as Wyoming's 20th United States Senator on January 7, 1997.

 Enzi has made a name on Capitol Hill for his unique way of breaking down party lines and working across the aisle.
-His way of working across party lines is gaining momentum around the nation’s capital.
-Since 2005, under his 80 percent rule he has had 39 bills go through the Health, Education, Labor and Pensions Committee and be signed into law by the President.
-The average committee gets 3 bills passed every 2 years.
 Enzi believes that people can agree on 80 percent of the issues 80 percent of the time and if they leave the other 20 percent out they can get a lot done.
-With that mentality he has turned one of the most contentious Senate committees into one of the most productive.
+By following his “80 percent tool,” Enzi has passed more than 100 bills since he came to Washington, which have been signed by both Democrat and Republican presidents.

-At the start of the 109th Congress in 2005 Enzi became the ninth Wyoming senator to ascend to the rank of chairman on one of the 16 standing Senate committees.
-Enzi has been a member of the Senate Health, Education, Labor and Pensions Committee, since his arrival in the senate in 1997.
+Enzi has been a member of the Senate Health, Education, Labor and Pensions Committee, since his arrival in the Senate in 1997.
 Having served both as Chairman and Ranking Member, Enzi led the Senate in its efforts to help ensure that everyone, no matter their age, can receive a quality education.
 Enzi worked to help provide Americans access to affordable, quality health care while protecting workers and providing them training to get the best jobs.
 Enzi also worked to oversee the biggest revision to pension laws in 30 years to strengthen funding rules to secure the retirements of millions of Americans.
 Enzi’s committee also led the way to making the first revision to mine safety laws in 28 years by promoting the use of new technologies to improve mine safety and save lives.
 During his time as chairman of the HELP Committee 37 bills were reported out of the committee, 23 bills passed the Senate, 352 nominations were reported favorably and 15 laws came through the committee that were signed by President Bush.
-Enzi is currently the Republican Leader of the HELP Subcommittee on Children and Families.
+Enzi is currently the Chairman of the HELP Subcommittee on Primary Health and Retirement Security.

-In the final hours of the 109th Congress Enzi was instrumental in passage of legislation that will provide a projected $1.6 billion to Wyoming over the next 15 years from the Abandoned Mine Land fund.
+In the final hours of the 109th Congress Enzi was instrumental in passage of legislation that will provide a projected $1.6 billion to Wyoming over the next 15 years from the Abandoned Mine Land (AML) fund.
+In 2015, the Wyoming delegation secured a provision that forced the federal government to fully return past and future AML payments owed to the state.
+Under the agreement championed for years by Enzi, U.S. Senator John Barrasso and U.S. Representative Cynthia Lummis, Wyoming was eligible to receive approximately $241.9 million immediately, and approximately $350 million in future years.

 Enzi values our public lands.
 He advocates both access and responsible utilization and consideration of the local perspective in natural resource management decisions.